The Circle of Friends

-Circle of Friends was a cult that operated from the 1970s out of Morristown, New Jersey and Washington D.C.
-Its nominal head was George G. Jurscek, who was born in Hungary c.1920 and immigrated to the United States, becoming naturalized around 1953.
-According to testimony by former members, Jurscek gave millenarianist lectures twice a week about "a great political and economic collapse (that) would occur before 2000."
+Circle of Friends was a cult that operated in the 1970s, out of Morristown, New Jersey and Washington D.C.
+Its nominal head was George G. Jurscek, who was born in Hungary c.
+1920 and emigrated to the United States, becoming naturalized around 1953.
+According to the testimony provided by former members, Jurscek gave millenarianist lectures twice a week about "a great political and economic collapse (that) would occur before 2000."

-In 1978 the New York Times reported that it appeared to be actually run by Margaret L. Reinauer, Dianne Deming Desiderio, Mary O'Rourke and Lark Bergwin.
+In 1978, The New York Times reported that it appeared to be actually run by Margaret L. Reinauer, Dianne Deming Desiderio, Mary O'Rourke, and Lark Bergwin.
 The group called themselves a "capitalistic commune" with a mission of making its members "healthy, wealthy, and wise."
-They were headquartered in the former Saltz Hotel at West Hanover Avenue and Sussex Turnpike in Mount Freedom in Randolph Township, which the group purchased in 1978 for US$600,000.
+They were headquartered in the former Saltz Hotel at West Hanover Avenue and Sussex Turnpike in Mount Freedom in Randolph Township, which the group purchased in 1978 for $600,000.
 At the time the group claimed assets of $6 million.